 Your contacts are arguably the most important part of your email marketing strategy.
 Without your subscribers, you wouldn't have an audience for your email campaigns.
 Knowing how to manage them properly can take some practice and requires the right set of tools.
 Elastic Email has those tools and the expert advice you need to manage your contacts effectively.

-The tools that you have access to are determined by whether you have chosen to enable or disable Advanced Tools on your account.
-Enabling Advanced Tools unlocks a wide range of features on the account.
-A full list of Advanced Tools features can be found here.
+The tools that you have access to are determined by whether you have chosen to enable or disable Contact Delivery and Optimization Tools on your account.
+Enabling these Tools unlocks a wide range of features on the account.

-When Advanced Tools has disabled the tools on the Contact Screen are limited to the overview graph, adding contacts, showing all contacts, viewing contacts by status, viewing limited general contact info, and creating web forms.
+When Contact Delivery and Optimization Tools has disabled the tools on the Contact Screen are limited to the overview graph, adding contacts, showing all contacts, viewing contacts by status, viewing limited general contact info, and creating web forms.

-When Advanced Tools are enabled the full capabilities are unlocked.
+When they are enabled the full capabilities are unlocked.

 There are several ways in which contacts can be added to the account.

 1. Send them an email via SMTP Relay or HTTP API.
 Even if the account is set up to be used only via the SMTP Relay or HTTP API, and Advanced Tools is disabled, every contact that is sent to is added to the account and can be viewed here.